-All these computations are easily generalized to multi-element array input.
+All these computations are easily generalized to a multi-element array input.
 Note that if we want to start backward computation from a variable holding a multi-element array, we must set the initial error manually.
-This is simply done by setting the grad attribute of the output variable:
+This is done simply by setting the grad attribute of the output variable: